angulardart/site-angulardart/src/angular/guide/template-syntax.md

 The directive name rarely describes what the property does.
 The `myClick` directive name is not a good name for a property that emits click messages.

-Fortunately, you can have a public name for the property that meets conventional expectations, while using a different name internally.
+Fortunately, you can create a public name for the property that meets conventional expectations, while using a different name internally.
-In the example immediately above, you are actually binding *through the* `myClick` *alias* to the directive's own `clicks` property.
+In the example immediately above, the code binds *through the* `myClick` *alias* to the directive's own `clicks` property.

-You can specify the alias for the property name by passing it into the input/output decorator like this:
+To specify the alias for the property name, pass the alias into the input/output decorator like this:

 <?code-excerpt "lib/src/click_directive.dart (output-myClick)"?>
 ```